· tutorial · 7 min read

 Using Templated, you can programmatically add images to your images.

-One example of it can be: You can add different texts to the images and keep iterating with the image.
+You can add different texts to the images and keep iterating with the image.
 Using Templated’s API, you can automate your image generation.

 Integrate it with any programming language, we have ready codes for JAVA, Python, PHP, and JavaScript.